 Weapons in Darkon are safely constructed, well-padded representations of typical fantasy or medieval weaponry.
 Weapons must have a stiff core, which is padded with a closed-cell, semi-hard type of foam; all types of metal cores are prohibited.
 At no time should the weapon's core be felt through the foam padding.
 The entire surface of the weapon must be padded with the exception of the handle or gripping surface.
-The striking surfaces of all normal weapons must have a cloth cover of black, gray, or brown color.
+The striking surfaces of all normal weapons-except for arrows and bolts-must have a cloth cover of black, gray, or brown color.
+Arrows and bolts may have any solid (no patterns) colors on the cover or head other than the following, that are restricted to special arrows: